josymarss/josymarss/README.md

 # With 🖤, Josymarss.

-### I am a developer and writer in my spare time, I love web technology, mobile and 3D animation. focused on taking my code to the next level!
+I'm a developer and writer in my spare time, I love web technology, mobile and 3D animation. focused on taking my code to the next level!

 ### Languages 💻
     [Javascript, Typescript, Python]